 In 2008, she purchased an art kit, as a Christmas gift, for her daughter.
 The little girl created small birds and flowers using the beads in the kit, at which point the artist started visualizing different patterns on the canvas with these beads and realized she found the perfect texture for her designs.

-Born into an art loving family Alpana was exposed to art and its appreciation from early childhood.
-She chose “Fine Arts” as her major and has a M.F.A. from CCS University, India.
+Born into an art-loving family, Tejaswini was exposed to art and its appreciation from early childhood.
+She chose “Fine Arts” as her major and has an M.F.A. from CCS University, India.
 She also has an “Arts Management” diploma from New York University.

 Her specialty is creating artwork revolving around the modernization of traditional themes including, ancient Indian romanticism, folklores, and legends.